Alaska Railbelt Carbon Capture and Storage

 Exploring Carbon Dioxide Storage for Alaska’s Railbelt Energy Future

-The Alaska Railbelt Carbon Capture and Storage project (ARCCS) is a study evaluating the storage capacity and technical feasibility of permanently storing carbon dioxide (CO2) deep underground in the northwestern part of Cook Inlet.
-The project is screening deep geologic formations in depleted natural gas reservoirs near the Beluga River Field and nearby deeper saline aquifer formations for their potential as commercial-scale carbon dioxide storage sites.
-While the storage capacity is not yet dedicated to any particular project, the ARCCS project is evaluating CO2 pipeline transportation routes to this location from a proposed new biomass-coal power plant in West Susitna and from two existing Chugach Electric Association natural gas power plants in Anchorage.
+The Alaska Railbelt Carbon Capture and Storage (ARCCS) project is evaluating the technical feasibility of permanently storing carbon dioxide (CO2) deep underground along the northwestern shoreline of Cook Inlet.
+The primary target is a deep saline formation called the Tyonek Formation, which is a sandstone formation about 8000 feet deep that is overlain by thick formations of impermeable rock that would prevent CO2 from migrating vertically.
+While the storage target is not yet dedicated to any particular source of CO₂, the ARCCS project is evaluating CO2 pipeline transportation routes to this location from a proposed new coal-fired power plant in West Susitna and from the two existing Chugach Electric Association natural gas power plants in Anchorage.
+Both the geologic and pipeline evaluations are currently at the feasibility stage, and no plans for permitting or construction have started, thus putting any actual commercial development timelines months or years away.

 Potential Benefits for Alaska

-Finding a carbon dioxide storage site in the northwestern Cook Inlet could unlock:
+A CO₂ storage site and subsequent development of a commercial-scale project in the northwestern Cook Inlet could unlock:

 Economic value